Join our mailing list

 Prime Theatre is partnering Fingersmiths theatre company to create a new production with a deaf young person at the centre of the story.

-We will host the second Young Arts Showcase at the Swindon Arts Centre in March 2017
+We will host the second Young Arts Showcase at the Swindon Arts Centre in early 2017

 To find out more about these productions please get in touch